-4.1.
-The SBSSA Racing Series is open to US Sabot, RS Tera and RS Feva class boats that meet the specifications of each one-design class.
-The boats may be inspected by the SBSSA board upon challenge to determine that they meet the required specifications.

-4.2.
-Skippers must be financial members of the SBSSA and have completed and submitted the SBSSA Registration form.

-4.3.
-Sailors in RS Feva fleets must be at least 13 years old on December 31st in the year of competition and must be comfortable sailing outside of the harbor. (see 6.3 The RS Feva racing area)

-4.4.
-Skippers will be race in assigned fleets (A, B, C and novice).
-Final fleet assignment will be made following the Warm Up Series and be at the sole discretion of the SBSSA Board.

-4.5.
-Subject to skipper numbers, fleets may be merged.

-4.6.
-The A fleet will race in the RS Tera fleet.
+- 4.1.
+The SBSSA Racing Series is open to US Sabot, RS Tera, O'Pen Skiff and RS Feva class boats that meet the specifications of each one-design class.
+The boats may be inspected by the SBSSA board upon challenge to determine that they meet the required specifications. - 4.2.
+Skippers must be financial members of the SBSSA and have completed and submitted the SBSSA Registration form. - 4.3.
+Sailors in RS Feva fleets must be at least 13 years old on December 31st in the year of competition and must be comfortable sailing outside of the harbor. (see 6.3 The RS Feva racing area) - 4.4.
+Skippers will race in assigned fleets (A, B, C and novice).
+Final fleet assignment will be made following the Warm Up Series and be at the sole discretion of the SBSSA Board. - 4.5.
+Subject to skipper numbers, fleets may be merged. - 4.6.
+The A fleet will race in the O'Pen Skiff fleet. - 4.7.
+The B fleet will race in the RS Tera fleet.

-4.7.
-Skippers enter races on each sailing day by signing in with the race secretary prior to racing.
+- 4.8.
+Skippers enter races on each sailing day by signing in with the race secretary prior to racing. - 4.9.

-4.8.
 Skippers enter multiday regattas or a series by completing at least one race in that regatta but must sign in on each day they participate.